ZanderBrown/Tiborcim/README.md

 ```

 #### SUB ..
 END SUB
-Create a subroutine. subroutines are like functions but do not return a value
+Create a subroutine. subroutines are like functions but do not return a value.
+SUBs
 ```
 SUB test
 	PRINT "Hi"